 The nom de plume, "Antipas, F.D.", came from an early Christian matryr, St. Antipas of Asia Minor.
 This saint was known as being a "Faithful Disciple/Defender" of the Word and was held in high regard for his life by the Protestant Reformers from the sixteenth century onward.

-James and his wife, Eliza Jane (nee Bormdy), lived in Mount Pleasant, Swansea until about 1878.
-(Mrs. Martin was born in the USA and became a naturalised British Subject before or at the time of her marriage.)
-On 27 October 1876 their oldest child, Antipas James Martin, was born there.
+James and his wife, Eliza Jane (nee Boundy), lived in Mount Pleasant, Swansea until about 1878.
+Mrs. Martin was born in the USA in 1850, daughter of Thomas Boundy Sr, a general merchant, and became a naturalised British Subject before or at the time of her marriage.
+James and Eliza Jane were married on 19 January 1871 in the Register Office in the District of Hereford by license.
+At the time of this marriage, James was residing at All Saints, Hereford and Eliza J. lived at Saint Mary's, Swansea.
+On 27 October 1876 their oldest child, Antipas James Martin, was born.
 At this time, James Martin's occupation was listed as "Lecturer".
 In about 1878 the Martin family moved to a large house at 59 Flaxman Road, Lambeth, Surrey, England where James continued on in his studies and writing and became a congregational leader amongst the London Nazarenes.
+In 1878 daughter May Lily Martin was born and in 1880 daughter Ruth Christable Martin was born.
 In the 1881 Census his occupation is stated as being "Author".
-About 1887 Martin moved to another large house at 81 Flaxman Road, and there he established The Nazarene Tabernacle.
+About 1887 Martin moved to another large house at 81 Flaxman Road.
+About the same time the Nazarenes established a formal church location, The Nazarene Tabernacle, in Kent House Road, Sydenham, London SE26.
 Martin's income came from his lectures, by having boarders at his various residences, and by his secular business "J. Martin & Co., Printers, Engravers, And Publishers, 30 & 32 Ludgate Hill, E.C.
 London".

 The Nazarene Fellowship did not have a formal clergy as most other denominations; each congregation picked its own bishops and deacons on a basis like that of an ordinary society.
 Martin's group wished to have more structure therefore, on 11 April 1888 (feast day of St. Antipas) Martin received consecration as a bishop in the historic Anglican Episcopal Succession at the hands of the Rt.
 Rev'd Alfred Spencer Richardson (1842 to 1907), the Primus of the Reformed Episcopal Church of the United Kingdom.
+Martin made the acquaintance of Dr. Richardson while doing research for his booklet The Faiths of London being a narrative of the sects and denominations of that metropolis.
 Bishop Martin then began calling his church organisation by the name of The Nazarene Episcopal Ecclesia.
-The Nazarene College was founded in 1890, also at the same address, by Martin as his group's theological school.
+The Nazarene College was founded in 1890, with the Martin home listed as its address, by Dr. Martin as his group's theological school.

 Alfred Spencer Richardson was born in 1842 in Manchester, England.
 He was the minister at Great Malvern, Worcestershire for the Countess of Huntingdon's Connexion and for the Free Church of England in the 1870s when both bodies were basically one church.
 In 1877 he and several other clergy left the FCE and established a branch of the Reformed Episcopal Church in the United Kingdom; his congregation became known as "The Church of God Reformed Episcopal Church in Gt Malvern".
 On 22 June 1879 he was consecrated a bishop for the UK REC in St. Paul's Church, Philadelphia, USA by Bishops William Rufus Nicholson and Samuel Fallows.
 In 1885 Dr. Richardson became Presiding Bishop of the UK REC.
 Towards the end of that year, he and his family moved to London where they resided at 27 Belgrave Road.
 He was involved in setting up Christ Church, Carlton Hill and Christ Church, West Kensington.

-Some church historians have criticised Primus Richardson for being involved in consecrating Dr. Martin, and later other bishops in 1890, but he was establishing a precedent later followed by his church's communion partner the Reformed Episcopal Church of the United States.
+Some church historians have criticised Primus Richardson for being involved in consecrating Dr. Martin, and later on 4 May 1890 assisting Archbishop Charles Isaac Stevens (a former REC of UK presbyter) of the Ancient British Church in the sub conditione consecration of Leon Chechemian.
+According to FPEC tradtion, these consecrations occurred in one of Bishop Richardson's London churches, most likely at Christ Church, Carlton Hill.
+Dr. Richardson was the first Anglican tradition bishop to bestow the historic episcopate to other Christian denominations without requiring them to strictly follow Anglican theology - this idea was stated to be a good gesture in the past by various Church of England divines but had to that point never been acted upon.
+He was establishing a precedent later followed by his church's communion partner the Reformed Episcopal Church of the United States.
 On 5 December 1896 REC Bishop Peter Fayssoux Stevens (1830 to 1910) consecrated Edward Russell Middleton as bishop for the Reformed Methodist Union Episcopal Church.
 This church body is headquartered in Charleston, South Carolina, USA, and still maintains the historic episcopate.

 The episcopal succession of the FPEC arrived early in the USA and Canada through a curious manner.
 On or before 19 February 1905 William Patterson Whitebrook (1871 to 1915) of Lambeth, England was consecrated by Bishop Andrew Charles Albert McLaglen.
 In 1908 Bishop Paulo Miraglia Gulotti (1852 to 1918) of the Italian National Episcopal Church travelled to England in order to conditionally consecrate +Whitebrook into the line of Archbishop Rene Joseph Vilatte as +Whitebrook had joined the English branch of +Vilatte's church.
 This occured on 27 December 1908 in +Whitebrook's domestic chapel of St. Thomas of Canterbury, Bishopsthorpe, Stone Hill, Headley Down, Hampshire and in turn Bishop Whitehead sub conditional consecrated +Gulotti bestowing the FPEC and Order of Corporate Reunion lines of succession on him.
 Back in North America Bishop Gulotti consecrated the following bishops - Carmel Henry Carfora (1911), Paul A. R. Markiewicz (16 Nov.
 1913), Josef Zielonka (16 Nov.
 1913), and assisted at the consecration of Frederick Ebenezer John Lloyd (29 Dec.
 1915) - bringing an Anglican episcopal line into Vilatte's jurisdiction.